Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Continuum model

-This order parameter can be thought of as the $M_1^-$ phonon displacement in normal coordinates, or as the excitonic order parameter of the same symmetry obtained from a mean-field decoupling.
-The lowest-order symmetry-allowed coupling is (see SM~\cite{SM})
+{Next, we consider the effect of the CDW with $M_1^-$ symmetry at the mean-field level, which is characterized by an order parameter $\vec{\Delta} = (\Delta_1,\Delta_2,\Delta_3)$ that couples the conduction and valence bands.} This order parameter can be thought of as the $M_1^-$ phonon displacement in normal coordinates, or as the excitonic order parameter of the same symmetry obtained from a mean-field decoupling. {Both excitonic and phononic contributions to the order parameter enter the mean-field $\boldsymbol{k}\cdot\boldsymbol{p}$ electronic Hamiltonian in the same way, which only depends on the $M_1^-$ symmetry of the CDW.
+In particular, the total electronic energy determined using the $\boldsymbol{k}\cdot\boldsymbol{p}$ model is agnostic to the microscopic origin of the order parameter $\vec{\Delta}$.
+The total 2D $\boldsymbol{k}\cdot\boldsymbol{p}$ Hamiltonian in the presence of the $M_1^-$ CDW becomes}